Friday Fact: Response Connector Do Not Perform A Schema Validation At Runtime: Workaround!

 }

-An error message shows us that a property is missing from the object, and its name is Location.
+An error message indicates that a property named Location is missing from the object.
 So, we have done schema validation here!

-But in contrast with the trigger When a HTTP request is received, that can perform a schema validation while the Logic App executes, the Response connector unfortunately does not do the same.
+But in contrast to the trigger When a HTTP request is received, which can perform schema validation while the Logic App executes, the Response connector unfortunately does not do the same.

-This can feel a bit strange, taking into consideration that a parameter known as Response Body JSON Schema option that can be added to generate a schema to the Response action.
+This can feel a bit strange, considering that a parameter named Response Body JSON Schema can be added to generate a schema to the Response action.

 So here we did exactly that.
 We used another JSON message sample to generate the new response schema.

-And in this scenario, we want to make sure that the response always delivers a age.
+And in this scenario, we want to ensure the response always returns an age.

-So, here we stated that our required field is the property age, and one would think that using required fields will condition the response that will be sent to the caller, but unfortunately, that does not happen.
+So, here we stated that our required field is the property age, and one would think that using required fields would condition the response sent to the caller, but unfortunately, that does not happen.

-As you can see, if we send our message the output is the same as the input.
-And that repeats true even when we delete the required property we had in our schema.
+As you can see, if we send our message, the output is the same as the input.
+And that remains true even when we delete the required property we had in our schema.

-Fortunately, there is a workaround that consists of using an expression to check if the output of our chosen connector contains the fields we specified.
+Fortunately, there is a workaround that uses an expression to check whether the output of our chosen connector contains the fields we specified.

 Here is the expression code: